Pradyuman7/CommonFirebaseJSON/README.md

 There are numerous rules people use in their projects, this is collection of those which have been used in my projects or in some other.

-Currently there are security rules for following:
+Currently there are JSON code for following kind of behavior:

 >**No security**